-EU hits Oreo maker Mondelez with 337.5 mn euro antitrust fine
+EU Hits Oreo Maker Mondelez With 337.5 Mn Euro Antitrust Fine

 the respective product," it added in a statement.

-The giant last year put aside 300 million euros in anticipation of the fine.
+The giant had put aside 300 million euros for the fine last year.

 "No further measures to finance the fine will be necessary," it said.